 - f.
 Other method approved by the Town Manager, or designee. - (c) Building materials.
 Building materials should be consistent with the materials currently or historically used in Town.
 A list of encouraged exterior materials are: brick, wood, stone, stucco, decorative block, aluminum, steel, and fiber cement siding.
-Additionally: - (i) Synthetic exterior materials, which have an appearance or similarity to standard dimensional building materials, may be acceptable; - (ii) Buildings shall not incorporate exterior metal siding for more than fifty percent (50%) of the total building façade area; and - (iii) Glass may be used for display and allow visual access to interior spaces.
+Additionally: - (i) Synthetic exterior materials, which have an appearance or similarity to standard dimensional building materials, may be acceptable; - (ii) Exterior metal siding is not allowed as a primary material, yet it can be used as a secondary accent material.
+To be a secondary material, the material shall not cover more than twenty percent (20%) of the total building façade area; and, - (iii) Glass may be used for display and at allow visual access to interior spaces.
 Buildings may not incorporate glass for more than seventy percent (70%) of the total building façade area. - (d) Garage doors shall not be more than fifty percent (50%) of the front elevation. - (e) No two detached Single-family dwellings, Duplex dwelling structures, Townhome, Triplex dwelling structures, or Fourplex dwelling structures of substantially similar elevations shall be located adjacent to each other. - (3) The Town Manager or designee shall promulgate design guidelines to provide assistance in meeting these requirements.